Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clue set is well-structured and effective.
-The informed clues are specific, the misinformed clues add some ambiguity, and the fake clues successfully misdirect the player.
-The length compliance is perfect.
-The overall difficulty level is appropriate.
+The clues are well-constructed and effectively fulfill their roles.
+The informed clues are specific, the fake clues are well-targeted, and the misinformed clues are adequately ambiguous.
+The game should be fun and challenging.

 ---